419 Beacon is located on the south side of Beacon, between Gloucester and Hereford, with 417 Beacon to the east and 421 Beacon to the west.

 On June 7, 1900, 419 Beacon was purchased from his father’s estate by Elizabeth S. (Poole) Winch, the wife of William Johnson Winch, a singer and vocal music teacher.
 They previously had lived at 78 Mt.
 Vernon.
 Their son, William Porter Winch, an attorney, lived with them.
 They also maintained a home in Windsor, Vermont.

-They continued to live at 419 Beacon until during the 1907-1908 winter season, but moved thereafter, probably to Windsor.
+The Winches continued to live at 419 Beacon during the 1907-1908 winter season.
+During the 1908-1909 season they were in California and then lived elsewhere, probably in Windsor.
 Elizabeth Winch continued to own 419 Beacon and lease it to others.

-During the 1909-1910 winter season, 419 Beacon was the home of banker Joseph S. Bryant and his wife, Alice (Taft) Bryant.
+During the 1909-1910 winter season, 419 Beacon was the home of banker Joseph Stebbins Bryant and his wife, Alice Louise (Taft) Bryant.

 By the 1910-1911 winter season, it was the home of Miss Edith Bangs.
-She previously had lived in Dedham.
+She previously had lived in an apartment at 371 Commonwealth.
 She continued to live at 419 Beacon in 1913.
 In late 1913 she purchased and subsequently moved to 355 Beacon.

 By the 1914-1915 winter season, 419 Beacon was the home of Dr. John Baker Swift, Jr., and his wife, Anna Greenleaf (Winsor) Swift.
 He was a physician and also maintained his medical office at 419 Beacon.
 They previously had lived in an apartment at 421 Marlborough.
 Before their marriage in June of 1912, John Swift lived at 465 Beacon with his parents, John Baker Swift and Hettie (Potter) Swift, and maintained his medical offices there with his father.